gnairooze/SimpleHooks/README.md

 ##### _Simple-Hooks Options_

 1. TopCount of the GetNotProcessed operation.
-It determines the number of event instance rows returns every time the opertation of processing events started.
+It determines the number of event instance rows returns every time the operation of processing events started.

 #### I. SimpleHooks_Log